handmade success

 CBD extract is expensive relative to most other ingredients makers work with.
 Even small batch-to-batch variations in how much you use per unit add up quickly.
 If you’re not tracking your raw material usage precisely, you’re operating blind.

-A purpose-built inventory management tool like Craftybase lets you create a bill of materials (recipe) for each product, so every time you record a manufacturing run, it automatically deducts the right quantities from your material stock.
-You can see your raw material costs per unit, identify where your COGS is creeping up, and make pricing decisions based on real numbers.
+A purpose-built inventory management tool like Craftybase’s cannabis inventory tracking lets you create a bill of materials (recipe) for each product, so every time you record a manufacturing run, it automatically deducts the right quantities from your material stock.
+You can see your raw material costs per unit, spot where your COGS is creeping up, and make pricing decisions based on real numbers.

-This matters more in CBD than in almost any other product category, because the ingredient cost is high and the regulatory environment already eats into your margin through compliance costs.
+This matters more in CBD than almost any other product category, because the ingredient cost is high and the regulatory environment already eats into your margin through compliance costs.
+If you want to go deeper on the software side, we’ve also written a broader guide to cannabis manufacturing software options worth reading before you commit to a platform.

 CBD packaging requirements

-Proper packaging does two things: it keeps your product safe, and it keeps you legally compliant.
+Proper packaging does two things: keeps your product safe, and keeps you legally compliant.
 Both matter.

-Child-resistant packaging is required in most states for CBD products, especially those that could be mistaken for candy (gummies, chocolates).
+Child-resistant packaging is required in most states for CBD products, especially those that could be mistaken for food (gummies, chocolates).
 Check your state requirements.
 Even where it’s not mandated, it’s good practice.

 Opaque, light-blocking containers help preserve CBD potency.
 UV light degrades cannabinoids over time.
 Dark glass (amber or cobalt) or opaque plastic is the industry standard for tinctures and capsules.